 The bottom line is, contact your agent whenever you have a question or need some help… that is what we are here for!

-Contact your agent before doing any improvements to sell your home… focus on decluttering, cleaning and basic repairs first, then call your agent before doing anything else.
-Your Realtor knows your market and can advise you on what changes will have a positive impact for your specific home… what is and isn't recommended may surprise you.
-Also start going to open houses in your area to get an idea of how your competition is preparing, staging and pricing their homes.
+Contact us before doing any improvements to sell your home… focus on decluttering, cleaning and basic repairs first, then call your agent before doing anything else.
+Your Realtor knows your market and can advise you on what changes will have a positive impact for your specific home… what is and isn’t recommended may surprise you.
+Also start looking online at houses in your area to get an idea of how your competition is preparing, staging and pricing their homes.